Full of flavor and seasonings, this easy bbq sauce recipe is a stand-out condiment that knows how to make a meal special.

 Place on stovetop and cook over medium-high heat, stirring constantly, until it comes to a low boil.

 Reduce heat to low and simmer for 45 minutes, stirring from time to time.

 Oh if only you could taste this now!

 Now at this point, you can allow it to cool slightly and then ladle it into Rubbermaid-type refrigerator containers or jars and store it in your fridge for up to two months.
 It will last you all summer!

 I’m going to can mine, though, so I can keep it in my pantry.
 Canning is really simple, much easier than you imagine.
 To see the method I’m using for my barbecue sauce, click here to visit my canning tutorial.

 So I got to use my canning ladle (click here for information on how to get one) again for this post!
-(I talked about it in my Strawberry Freezer Jam Post).
-Still in love with this thing.
-The hook you see allows it to hang on the side of the pot so it won’t fall in, it scoops the exact amount you need to fill an 8 ounce jar, and it is even shaped so it can scrape the bottom of the pot clean.
+The hook you see allows it to hang on the side of the pot so it won’t fall in, it scoops the exact amount you need to fill an 8-ounce mason jar, and it is even shaped so it can scrape the bottom of the pot clean.

 Truly, you need one.

 If you do decide to put it in canning jars (whether to can it or just to store it in the fridge), make sure you use a canning funnel for ease.
 I am using mostly eight-ounce jars so one scoop for each jar gives me enough to fill it.

 This recipe makes almost one complete gallon or 15 cups.